Transform Your Space: 20 Best Air-Purifying Plants for You!

 They even help combat fungus in the home.
 They can grow up to 8 feet in height.
 They are an evergreen foliage plant and dynamic grower.
 You can keep them in the bathroom, bedroom, or any space you like.

-Sunlight: English ivy likes partial to full shade to grow healthy.
-They like indirect bright light all day long and cannot tolerate direct light for long hours.
+Sunlight:Â English ivy likes partial to full shade to grow healthy.
+It also likes indirect bright light all day long and cannot tolerate direct light for long hours.Â

-Watering: English ivy likes their soil to be dry between watering.
-You can touch or dig your finger in the soil to check soil moistness.
-If the soil sticks to the finger after taking it out of the soil, then the soil is still moist.
+Watering:Â English ivy like their soil to be dry between waterings.
+You can touch or dig your finger in the soil to check soil moisture.
+If the soil sticks to the finger after you remove it, then the soil is still moist.

-Fertilizer: Fertilize your English ivy with balanced houseplant food in the growing season.
-Dilute the fertilizer to half the strength and avoid fertilizing if the plant is stressed.
+Fertilizer:Â In the growing season, fertilize your English ivy with balanced houseplant food.
+Dilute the fertilizer to half its strength and avoid fertilizing if the plant is stressed.

 Snake Plant